geo4lib/geo4libcamp-website/docs/index.md

     <h1>Welcome to Geo4LibCamp</h1>
     <p>An informal, hands-on gathering for professionals working with geospatial resources in libraries.</p>
     <div class="hero-details">
-      May 19–23, 2025<br>
-      University of Minnesota, Minneapolis
+      The next Geo4LibCamp will be in 2026 hosted by the University of Texas at Austin
     </div>
   </div>
 </div>